How to Set Up Redirects in Netlify (_redirects File and netlify.toml)

 /* /index.html 200

-The 200 status code is what makes this a rewrite instead of a redirect.
+This serves index.html for all routes while keeping the URL intact.
+The 200 status code is what makes it a rewrite instead of a redirect.

-Redirects are processed from top to bottom.
+Redirects are processed top to bottom.
+More specific rules need to come first:

 /blog/rss /feed.xml 301